 We’ve been in Africa now for just short of six months of this past year.
 We spent almost two months in Cape Town preparing and prepping for our overland journey across Africa.
 We have routed our itinerary, bought our supplies, and even purchased Charlie, our 1989 Toyota Landcruiser.
 We are as prepared and mentally fit as we will ever be to drive ourselves across Africa.
-Needless to say, this will be our most ambitious adventure we have ever taken.
+Needless to say, this will be the most ambitious adventure we have ever taken.
 We are quickly finding out that travel in Europe, Asia, and Australia are a walk in the park compared to self-driving Africa.

 We have been informing family, friends, and strangers of our plans.
 The responses go one of two ways.